 How to handle courgette flowers?

-Needless to say it’s even more annoying than the veg (fruit).
-It wilts almost as you watch, harbours little flies inside and tears on touch.
-But the Greeks and Italians swear by fried zucchini flowers so all that faff has to be worth something.
+But since the Greeks and Italians swear by fried zucchini flowers so all that faff has to be worth something.

 What do courgette flowers taste like?